7.4 Validity Threats and Causal Inference

 Test Your Knowledge

-A treatment study uses only highly selected university clinic clients, and the question asks whether results apply to rural community clinics.
-What validity issue is most central?
+A treatment study used highly selected university-clinic clients, and the question asks whether results apply to rural community clinics.
+Which validity is most central?

 A